chatrjr/chatrjr.github.io/themes/chatrjr/content/about-main.md

-I&rsquo;ve been flitting around the tech world for a while.
-Most of my work is web related, but I feed a broader interest in programming.
-An internship was the starting pistol for what would become a deep curiosity in technology.
-And hell, I just get a lot of joy out of experimental play.

-You&rsquo;ll most often find me reading for knowledge or pleasure.
-Video games account for a good chunk of my time as well.
-I&rsquo;ve played probably too many Japanese and western RPGs, enjoy a good puzzle, and I&rsquo;ve been a 2D fighter since the SNES.
+An internship a few years ago kicked off a deep curiosity in technology.
+I showed up for the web, stayed for the programming.
+I develop on Linux Mint, in Sublime Text and Vim, and spend intimate amounts of time with JavaScript on the front and backend.

+I'm incredibly fascinated by programming languages as tools and have difficulty becoming attached to just one.
+I've fiddled with Ruby and Python just enough to be dangerous, and now I'm beginning a long dive into the functional programming pool with Haskell and flirting with JavaScript's own functional capabilities.

+> My mission: writing code that doesn't suck to maintain.
+Portable, elegant, correct code others want to use and modify.

-This is a scratchpad of my rough and finished ideas.
-Finished in the sense that I&rsquo;ve stopped fiddling with them.
-Expect tons of works in progress and occasional shotgun blasts to my own feet.
+This is a scratchpad of my ideas in varied states of completion.
+Complete in the sense that I&rsquo;ve stopped fiddling with them.
+You'll find works in progress and occasional shotgun blasts to my own feet.
+If you want laser focus on just a few topics in technology, this probably won't be your cup of tea.
+This is my brain, and you're just along for the ride.